 - 1. Transfers from another school district into the District may only take place prior to the last Friday in September during the first semester of any school year, and prior to the last Friday in January during the second semester of any school year.
 If the District approves an application for such a transfer after the deadline in the first semester, the transfer will occur at the start of the second semester.
-If the District approves an application for such a transfer after the deadline the second semester, the transfer will occur at the start of the following school year.
+If the District approves an application for such a transfer will occur at the start of the second semester, the transfer after the deadline the second semester, the transfer after the deadline the second semester, the transfer will occur at the start of the second semester, the transfer will occur at the start of the following school year.
 The deadlines for transfer do not apply if: - a.
 A student is seeking to transfer to an alternative school or specialized nonpublic educational program; - b.
 A student enrolls in a school district after the deadline in either semester, or - c.
 The District's superintendent determines that special circumstances exist and allows a student to transfer into the District after the deadline. - 2.
 All nonresident requests for open enrollment into the District must be submitted to the District's superintendent on the official application form provided by the South Dakota Department of Education. - 3.
 Nonresident student open enrollment applications to attend school within the District will be reviewed and acted upon in the order in which they are received.
 However, if the applicant is a sibling of a student accepted into and currently enrolled in the District, that student's application shall take priority over all other applications. - 4.
 The superintendent shall either approve or deny the application for open enrollment.
 A decision of the superintendent to deny an open enrollment application may be appealed to the school board.
 A decision of the school board to deny student's application for open enrollment may be appealed to the circuit court pursuant to law. - 5.
 Decisions to accept or reject open enrollment applications will be based on the criteria listed in "Open Enrollment Application Standards" (Section B). - 6.
 The applicant and the resident school board will be notified within five days of the decision.